python-intelhex/intelhex/Readme.txt

 Python 3 compatibility
 ----------------------
-Intelhex library developed using Python 2 and supposed to support Python 2.4 and higher.
+Intelhex library supports Python 2 (2.4-2.7) and Python 3 (3.3) without

-In addition there was added support for Python 3.
-To use Intelhex library on Python 3 you should translate its sources with 2to3 utility.

-You can make such translation manually with help of Makefile in sources:

-    make 2to3 PYTHON=python3

-Alternatively sources and scripts will be automatically translated while executing standard install spell:

-    python3 setup.py build install
+external libraries or 2to3 tool.
+Enjoy.